Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 ## 2. Project Overview <a name="project-overview"></a>

 ### 2.1 Problem Statement
-Users frequently struggle with navigation in complex indoor environments such as airports, shopping malls, hospitals and large public buildings.
+Users frequently struggle with navigation in complex indoor environments such as airports, shopping malls, hospitals, and large public buildings, This is because the satellite can not detect someone's position inside a building because of walls.
 Traditional navigation solutions that rely on GPS are ineffective in these spaces.

 ### 2.2 Solution Description
-The solution will implement a marker-based floor navigation system with AR overlays, inspired by racing video games like Forza Horizon.
+The solution will implement a marker-based floor navigation system with AR overlays, inspired by racing video games like Forza Horizon in Unity.
 When users select a destination within a venue, the application will display a directional line on the floor through their device's camera view, guiding them seamlessly to their chosen location.
 Bluetooth beacons strategically placed throughout the venue will provide precise location data to ensure accurate navigation.
+The question is why choosing this technology, after a great reflection I find out that other solution make use of 2D view indoor navigation, but since I wanted something more user friendly, The decision of implemening it in Unity AR was the best option.

+- Unity has AR Foundation, a cross-platform framework that supports both ARKit (iOS) and ARCore (Android).
+- Unity is generally lighter and better optimized for mobile devices, especially low to mid-range smartphones.
+- For indoor AR navigation (which needs smooth performance), Unity is less resource-intensive than Unreal Engine.
+- Unity has a large ecosystem with many ready-to-use plugins for:
+  - Bluetooth beacon integration.
+  - Indoor positioning.
+  - 2D/3D floor plans.
+  - AR UI tools.

 ## 3. User Personas

-### 3.1 Primary Personas

 #### Persona 1: Traveler - Sarah Thompson
 ![persons1](images/1.png)